From the most traditional to the trendier, cooler and more festive neighborhoods, Paris has everything on offer to make your stay a fantastic one.

 It’s made up of 4 quarters: Sainte-Avoye, Archives, Arts et métiers, Enfants rouges.

-Situated on the right bank, Flat rentals in the 3th arrondissement of Paris is a residential neighborhood where life is all about pleasure and enjoyment.
+Situated on the right bank, The 3th arrondissement of Paris is a residential neighborhood where life is all about pleasure and enjoyment.

 The old and the modern are harmoniously combined through the big streets and narrow little alley ways that exude charm.
 Cultures, traditions and avant-gardism are all blended in this area, which is home to 36,000 people, and also filled with hôtels particuliers, art galleries and museums.